 - Employs technology through various methods including a website, virtual conferences, automated tracking and research tools, accommodations for hearing and vision impaired and access to interpreters for multiple languages.

 - Receives guidance and expertise from its Steering Committee, comprised of representatives from key government and non-profit organizations.

-The NYC Elder Abuse Center, a leader in redefining the approach to and understanding about elder abuse, will be recognized as an association in which professionals from various government and non-profit organizations will work in partnership to guarantee that elders live with dignity and well being, free from abuse and neglect.
+The NYC Elder Abuse Center, a leader in redefining the approach to and understanding about elder abuse, will be recognized as an organization in which professionals from various government and non-profit organizations will work in partnership to guarantee that elders live with dignity and well being, free from abuse and neglect.